orf53975/XSYS-rat/README.md

 RAW.py
 - handled by RAT.py, this module handle all files encryption and decryption.
-- using the capabilities given by pycrypto libs to control the encryption and hashing algorithms, generally using AES.MODE_CBC as cipher and SHA256 to Hash a given KeyPrase
+- using the capabilities given by pycrypto libs to control the encryption and hashing algorithms, generally using AES.MODE_CBC as cipher and SHA256 to Hash a given KeyPhrase

 MissionControl.py
 - runs on the attackers machine, postentialy enable to gain root access to each remote host connection.